p4irin/ubitlogger/README.md

 # Flash a script to the micro:bit that reads the light sensor and sends
 # readings to the serial port.
 (venv) $ sudo venv/bin/ubitlogger flash -s light

+# Flash a script to the micro:bit that lets it act like a
+# receiver of data send by other micro:bits.
+Data received
+# is sent over the serial link to ubitlogger.
+# This example flashes a script that listens on radio group 6.
+(venv) $ sudo venv/bin/ubitlogger flash -s radio -rg 6
+(venv) $ ubitlogger start -d
 ```

 ## Using ubitlogger from a linux distro on WSL 2